comradez/comradez.github.io/content/_index.en.md

 ## About Posts in different languages

-Not all posts will be translated.
+My primary language is Chinese Mandarin, and not all posts will be translated.
 I will try my best to maintain multi-lingual on my **technical** blog posts.
 Personal scribbles and posts that are _**NOT**_ written by me will be kept as-is.

+I am currently actively translating my recent posts.
+If you are interested in the other posts, go check out the Chinese version of the website and use a translator if needed ;)